pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/nf-ndischimney-ndismterminateoffloadcomplete.md

 <ul>
 <li>
-Complete any oustanding calls to the
+Complete any outstanding calls to the
       <a href="/windows-hardware/drivers/ddi/ndischimney/nc-ndischimney-w_invalidate_offload_handler">MiniportInvalidateOffload</a>,
       <a href="/windows-hardware/drivers/ddi/ndischimney/nc-ndischimney-w_query_offload_handler">MiniportQueryOffload</a>,
       <a href="/windows-hardware/drivers/ddi/ndischimney/nc-ndischimney-w_tcp_offload_receive_handler">MiniportTcpOffloadReceive</a>,